HB 576 - Solar bench PHILIPS - Free user manual and instructions

 This Combi solarium emits predominantly UV-A, and also a limited amount of UV-B.

-The sun lamps emit light, warmth and ultraviolet, so that it feels just like lying in the natural sun.
+The sun lamps emit light, warmth, and ultraviolet, so that it feels just like lying in the natural sun.

-The lamps have been positioned in such manner that your whole body is tanned evenly, from head to toe.
+The lamps have been positioned in such a manner that your whole body is tanned evenly, from head to toe.
 The appliance ensures also perfect browning of the sides of your body.

 As it is with the natural sun, it's wise not to have too much of a good thing!
 (See section "UV and your health".)